janko/rodauth-rails/README.md

 ### Database functions

-By default on PostgreSQL, MySQL, and Microsoft SQL Server, Rodauth uses database functions to access password hashes, with the user running the application unable to get direct access to password hashes.
+By default, on PostgreSQL, MySQL, and Microsoft SQL Server Rodauth uses database functions to access password hashes, with the user running the application unable to get direct access to password hashes.
 This reduces the risk of an attacker being able to access password hashes and use them to attack